ma-laforge/InspectDR.jl/README.md

 ### [TODO](TODO.md)

+- API is too verbose for interactive plotting applications (designed for scripting).
+  - Workaround: Use [JuliaPlots/Plots.jl](https://github.com/JuliaPlots/Plots.jl) as a "frontend" (increases plot times).
+- Only `Vector` data can be added (`AbstractVector`/`Range` not currently supported).
-- Stability of [IJulia (Jupyter) notebooks](notebook/) is not very good at the moment.
+- [Sample Jupyter notebooks](notebook/) are not very good at the moment.
 Also: many examples are not yet ported to Julia 1.0.
-- Documentation is a bit limited at the moment.
-See [Usage Examples](#UsageExamples) to learn from examples.
-- API is still a bit rough.
-User often has to manipulate data structures directly.
-  - Workaround: Use [JuliaPlots/Plots.jl](https://github.com/JuliaPlots/Plots.jl) as a "frontend" (increases plot times).
+- SVG `MIME` output (using `show`) does not show up properly in Jupyter notebooks.
+There appears to be an issue in determining image extents (bounding box).
 - Font control is not ideal.
 The default font might not be available on all platforms - and the fallback font might not have Unicode characters to display exponent values (ex: `10⁻¹⁵`).
 Some Greek characters might also be missing.
-  - Workaround: Overwrite default font, as described in [Configuration/Defaults](#Config_Defaults).
+  - Workaround: Overwrite default font, as described in [Configuration/Defaults](doc/config.md).
 - Legends not very configurable (currently optimized to display many labels @ cost of horizontal real-estate).
 - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
 - Mouse events currently function even outside data area (a bit odd).
 - Significant slowdowns observed when zooming **deep** into non-F1 data...
 Can likely be solved by discarding data outside plot extents.
   - Workaround: make sure x-values are sorted (F1-acceleration discards data & is less prone to slowdowns).
 - By default, "F1"-acceleration is only applied to datasets drawn without glyphs (lines only).
-  - Look for the `:droppoints` entry in the [Configuration/Defaults](#Config_Defaults) section to change this behaviour.
+  - Look for the `:droppoints` entry in the [Configuration/Defaults](doc/config.md) section to change this behaviour.

 ### Compatibility